A Bit Shook Up

 ‘ and Sharon Horgan’s Apple TV series ‘Bad Sisters

-‘ during what is undoubtedly a golden age for TV drama on this island.
+‘ during what is unquestionably a golden age for TV drama on this island.

-Long may ‘Blue Lights’ continue but if it is to really grow, can it bear its fangs a bit more?
+Long may ‘Blue Lights’ continue but if it is to really grow, could it bear its fangs a bit more?

 Dan McGinn is a journalist who was previously the Ireland Political Editor and Ireland Deputy Editor of the Press Association and has worked for the Irish News, Belfast Telegraph and other publications and for TV and radio.
 He currently works in communications and public affairs and is also a film and television critic with his own blog They’ll Love It In Pomona which covers the latest cinema and television releases.